Cycling UK Lincolnshire History

 A LINCOLNSHIRE DA

 Even before the formal introduction of DA's, Lincolnshire CTC members attended a meeting on May 9th 1896 at Woodhall Spa to consider the advisability of forming a county association.
-It would appear that no such DA was formed at that time, and the county would have to wait for another 30 years.
+Lincolnshire’s Chief Consul J.H.Cooke set the agenda.
+It would appear that no such DA was formed at that time, and the county would have to wait for more than 30 years to see it come to fruition.
 The North Lincolnshire DA was finally inaugurated in 1930 and encompassed that part of the county north of a line drawn through Skegness, Horncastle, Lincoln and Dunham Bridge.
-It's colours were Emerald Green and Orange.
+Its colours were Emerald Green and Orange.

 From the CTC Gazette, May 1930: